 Because many conditions can mimic appendicitis, doctors rely on several steps for a definitive diagnosis:

-Appendicitis is primarily treated surgically to remove the inflamed appendix (an appendectomy).
+Appendicitis is primarily treated surgically to remove the inflamed appendix (an appendectomy) through appendectomy surgery.

 Seek immediate attention if you notice: